xgi/castero/README.md

 ## Usage

-After installing castero, it can be called with simply:
+After installing castero, it can be run with simply:
 ```bash
 $ castero
 ```